-Figure 21.
+Figure 23.
 Managing documents process.
 Notes: P = Producer, PS = Project support, Y = yes, N = no.

-1. Define roles and responsibilities
+1. Roles and responsibilities defined

-The Producer of a document works with the assigned Sign off authority to define all the roles and responsibilities for the document in question in the Document tracker (See Documents).
+The Producer of a document works with the assigned Sign off authority to define all the roles and responsibilities for the document in question in the Document tracker (see Documents).

-2. Name document
+2. Document named